bruscalia/tsp-grasp/README.md

 pip install git+https://github.com/bruscalia/tsp-grasp.git
 ```

-Here is a minimum working example in which a symmetric distances matrix is produced from 2-dimensional coordinates.
+Here is a minimum working example in which a symmetric distance matrix is produced from 2-dimensional coordinates.

 ## Use